creativecreatorormaybenot/clock/README.md

   + Have a looping animation, i.e.every condition has a loop.

 * Create spin-up animation for when the widget is created or updated?

-* Checkout two of the vignettes from this [Flutter Interact talk](https://youtu.be/1AxXF038-lY): the one with thousands of particles being animated and the one with the 3D shapes w/ blending magic.

-  + Use concepts from there to add that sparkle to the submission.

 * Checkout https://twitter.com/Joey_Dunivan/status/1204710943772557312?s=20 and consider doing something like that.